LIJI32/SameBoy/README.md

  * [GnuWin](http://gnuwin32.sourceforge.net/)
  * Running vcvars32 before running make.
 Make sure all required tools and libraries are in %PATH% and %lib%, respectively.

 To compile, simply run `make`.
 The targets are `cocoa` (Default for macOS), `sdl` (Default for everything else), `libretro`, `bootroms` and `tester`.
 You may also specify `CONF=debug` (default), `CONF=release` or `CONF=native_release` to control optimization and symbols. `native_release` is faster than `release`, but is optimized to the host's CPU and therefore is not portable.
 You may set `BOOTROMS_DIR=...` to a directory containing precompiled `dmg_boot.bin` and `cgb_boot.bin` files, otherwise the build system will compile and use SameBoy's own boot ROMs.
+When compiling the SDL frontend, `SDL_AUDIO_DRIVER` can be set to either `sdl` or `portaudio`; the default driver is `sdl` for Windows and `portaudio` for every other platform.

-By default, the SDL port will look for resource files with a path relative to executable.
+By default, the SDL frontend will look for resource files with a path relative to executable.
 If you are packaging SameBoy, you may wish to override this by setting the `DATA_DIR` variable during compilation to the target path of the directory containing all files (apart from the executable, that's not necessary) from the `build/bin/SDL` directory in the source tree.
 Make sure the variable ends with a `/` character.

 SameBoy was compiled and tested on macOS, Ubuntu and 32-bit Windows 7.